scrom/Experiments/README.md

 - MVTA_RATELIMITMINUTES  (default value is 5) //the time window used to measure the number of incooming requests (in minutes)
 - MVTA_RATELIMITREQUESTS (default value is 125 )|| 125, //the maxiumum number of requests allowed from a single IP within a given time window.
 Slowdown happens at this threshold.
 Full limiting happens at 2x this.

-5: NodeJS may (still?) have a default limit on the number of active http connections to 5.
-I've not verified this is accurate.
-In order to support more connections, you'll need to set another environment variable (I think)...
+5: SO that you don't fill the logs with debug noise - remember to also set.

 - NODE_ENV: production

+6: For info...
+The full set of environment variables (with their defaults) used by MVTA are captured in /server/js/config.js

 Running the server
 ------------------
-MVTA has a predefined Procfile that should allow easy deployment on Heroku.
+MVTA is now designed to run using docker containers.
+One for Redis and one for the main node game. (historically it was a procfile and Heroku).
 When running directly from Visual Studio or VSCode, the launch file is defined under /.vscode/launch.json

-If you want to run locally on a windows machine outside VS; the simplest is to write a batch file that sets the working directory to:
+If you want to run locally on a windows machine outside VS (and without using Redis for storage); the simplest is to write a batch file that sets the working directory to:

 - <your drive>/<your installation location>/server/js/